dunglas/mercure/docs/getting-started.md

 ## Starting the Hub

-The easiest way to get started is to [install the official Mercure Hub](hub/install.md).
+The easiest way to get started is to [install the official Mercure.rocks Hub](hub/install.md).
 When it's done, go directly to the next step.
-Also, keep in mind that the hub is entirely optional.
-By the specification, your app can implement the Mercure protocol directly (take a look to the [libraries implementing Mercure](ecosystem/awesome.md#hubs-and-server-libraries)).
+There are also other unofficial [libraries implementing Mercure](ecosystem/awesome.md#hubs-and-server-libraries).
 In the rest of this tutorial, we'll assume that the hub is running on `http://localhost:3000` and that the `JWT_KEY` is `!ChangeMe!`.

+Please note that the hub is entirely optional when using the Mercure protocol.
+Your app can also implement the Mercure protocol directly.

 ## Subscribing